 - Office of Research Integrity – Student Mentoring; Image Integrity; Journal Editor Interview

 - James Dubois – 6 Short Case Studies for Teaching Moral Reasoning in Scientific Research

 - National Academy of Engineering – Online Ethics Center case studies and group mentoring models

 Books and Publications

-Professional Associations with Professional Ethics Codes (Provided by Center for the Study of Ethics in Professions, IIT – Code of ethics by Field are listed on the right side of the screen)If you have any questions about the CITI web site, or need assistance, please contact the Office of Research Integrity at 912-478-5465 or firstname.lastname@example.org.
+Professional Associations with Professional Ethics Codes (Provided by Center for the Study of Ethics in Professions, IIT – Code of ethics by Field are listed on the right side of the screen)If you have any questions about the CITI web site, or need assistance, please contact Research Integrity at 912-478-5465 or email@example.com.

 National Science Foundation (NSF)Responsible Conduct of Research training is required for undergraduate, graduate and doctoral students receiving support through NSF to conduct research.
 Georgia Southern University provides access to an online Responsible Conduct of Research course through the Collaborative Institutional Training Initiative (CITI) Program that provides a base of information.
 Mentoring resources are provided to allow faculty enhance mentorship.

 National Institutes of Health (NIH)Responsible Conduct of Research training is required for undergraduate, graduate and doctoral students receiving support through NIH funding that contains a training component.
 Principle investigators must submit a RCR training plan at the time of proposal submission for relevant funding that meets the expectations of the NIH.
 Such training must include a live training component and mentorship.
 Georgia Southern University provides access to an online Responsible Conduct of Research course through the Collaborative Institutional Training Initiative (CITI) Program that provides a base of information.
 Mentoring resources are also provided to allow faculty to engage students in ongoing face-to-face education.